Dates and Times:

 Jan 12, March 9, May 11, July 13, Sept 14, and Nov 9

 All times are 6:30pm

 Pre-registration is required and seating is limited.
 Email us for registration.
-We are currently limiting group size to just 12 individuals testing at each session, and seats fill up fast.
+We are currently limiting group at each session, and seats can fill up fast.
 We can keep you on a list should a seat become available last minute if a session is full, as well as reserve a seat for you on later dates.

 There are no fees to take the test with our group, but you will be required to pay the FCC a $35 fee

 to have your license activated once you do pass the exam.
 This $35 fee applies to new hams and is also required to renew your license once every ten years.
 If you are looking to upgrade from Tech to General (or Extra), there will not be a fee.
 You have 10 days from passing the exam to pay the FCC and activate your license.
 This fee is payable directly to the FCC.
 Our Volunteer Examiner team will not collect any money from you on thier behalf.
 Specific intructions on how to pay the fee are here.